AznIronMan/Limitless-OldVB/README.txt

 [CURRENT UPDATE]

+ALPHA 0.1.006.0004 / 2021.08.01 - The Editor Update - Character Menu

+- integrated aliases into character menu and changed alias button to language button
+- added character editor fields and dropdowns along with image for avatar
+- added placeholder label for system testing fields to be displayed
+- added language table to database and default database
+- added multiverse, language, and misc field for characters in database

+[PREVIOUS UPDATES]

 ALPHA 0.1.006.0003 / 2021.07.29 - The Editor Update

 - create pages for each editor section with functional query list